RyadaProductions/RyaRpc/README.md

-# RyaDiscordCsgoRpc
+# RyaRpc
-Discord rich pressence state for csgo
+Discord rich pressence state for games that do not support it themself.